Discover if it’s worth paying for a Club Room in this Caledonian Sleeper review

 Can you book a room on the Caledonian Sleeper as a solo traveller?

-In these Covid-ridden times, if you are travelling alone, you will need to book a Classic Room, Club Room and a Caledonian Double on the Caledonian Sleeper for solo use.
+If you are travelling alone, you will need to book a Classic Room, Club Room or a Caledonian Double on the Caledonian Sleeper for solo use.
 Unsurprisingly, you will pay a supplement for the privilege of having one of these rooms to yourself.

 How much does the Caledonian Sleeper cost?

-In 2021-22, travelling from London Euston to Fort William, Comfort Seats start from £53; Classic Rooms from £145 for solo travellers and £175 if you’re sharing; Club Rooms from £205 for solo travellers and £250 if you’re sharing; Caledonian Doubles from £395 for solo travellers and £470 if you’re sharing.
+In 2023, travelling from London Euston to Fort William, Comfort Seats start from £55 and Classic Rooms start at £180 for solo travellers and £245 per room if you’re sharing.

 Accessible rooms are priced separately as a twin or double room.